AGC (OTCMKTS:ASGLY) Issues FY 2021 Earnings Guidance

 AGC (OTCMKTS:ASGLY) updated its FY 2021 earnings guidance on Friday.
 The company provided EPS guidance of 3.530-3.530 for the period.
 The company issued revenue guidance of $15.51 billion-$15.51 billion.

-A number of equities research analysts have recently issued reports on the company.
-Mizuho upgraded AGC from a neutral rating to a buy rating in a research report on Tuesday, March 2nd.
-JPMorgan Chase & Co. started coverage on AGC in a research note on Friday, March 26th.
-They issued an overweight rating on the stock.
+Several research analysts have commented on the company.
+Mizuho raised AGC from a neutral rating to a buy rating in a research note on Tuesday, March 2nd.
+JPMorgan Chase & Co. assumed coverage on AGC in a report on Friday, March 26th.
+They set an overweight rating on the stock.

 AGC Inc manufactures and sells glass, electronics, chemicals, and ceramics worldwide.
 The company offers architectural glass products, including laminated, insulating, wired, solar control, toughened, decorative, sound insulation, float and patterned, and industrial glasses; structural glazing systems; and automotive glass, such as laminated, tempered, and privacy glasses, as well as integrated glass antennas, patterned glazing products, and module assembly windows.